This post may contain affiliate links. Read our disclosure page for full details.

 But reading is also a huge part of learning about healthy relationships.
-We’d love to have you back reading on Two Drifters frequently, of course!) but we also recommend checking out some of the best marriage books, watching these awesome TED talks on relationships, and listening to relationship podcasts.
+We’d love to have you back reading on Two Drifters frequently, of course!) but we also recommend checking out some of the best marriage books, watching these awesome TED talks on relationships, and listening to the best marriage podcasts.

 Some of our favorite healthy relationship resources to read next: